vishsangale/vishsangale.github.io/_posts/2015-11-10-Basics-of-Makefiles.md

 {% endhighlight %}

 When we say make from command line it will for search makefile in your current folder and will execute first command in a makefile.
 In above example all is the first command.
 Basic structure of a command can be seen as follows, where left part of the colon[:] is called as target, right side of the colon are dependencies if there are any.
 Next line of it should start with a tab, if tab is missing rule won't be executed.
 And after tab whatever you want run is written which is called as a rule.
 More than one rule can be executed for given target.
+In above code 'CC' and 'RM' are two variables, those are defined above and used below in make rules.

 {% highlight make linenos %}